Your brand new red dot sight just arrived.

 Here are three ways to find out:

 - Picture – Use a camera and take a picture through the optic.
 If the picture shows a messy dot, it’s probably the optic.
-However, if the picture shows a single perfect red dot, then it may be your eyes.
+However, if the picture shows a single perfect red dot, then it’s your eyes.

 - Iron Sights – Line up your red dot with the rear back up iron sight (BUIS).
 Is it still blurry?
 If so, it could be your eyeballs.